 The webinar may be of special interest to researchers who are currently developing and testing interventions to engage older populations, as well as investigators interested in identifying mechanisms of behavior change in their own research or contributing their findings to the SOBC Measures Repository.

-Q&A, moderated by Jay Magaziner, PhD, MSHyg, will follow the presentation.
+Q&A, moderated by Jay Magaziner, PhD, MSHyg, followed the presentation.

 About the Presenters